How to File an Iowa Trade Name Registration (DBA)

 What is a Trade Name?

-A Trade Name, also known as a DBA or “Doing Business As,” Assumed Name or Fictitious Name is a name used by a business that is different from the legal name of the business.
+A Trade Name, also known as a DBA or “Doing Business As,” Assumed Name, or Fictitious Business Name, is a name used by a business that is different from the legal name of the business.

 Who needs to register for an Iowa DBA?